BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ### 6. Renewal

-Certbot installs a systemd timer (`certbot-renew.timer`) which runs twice daily.
+The deployment automation now explicitly enables the systemd timer (`certbot-renew.timer`) whenever certbot is present on the host.
 You can confirm:

 ```bash
 systemctl list-timers | grep certbot